Ravikisha/PythonCentralHub/src/content/docs/tutorials/Python Strings/Formatting String.md

 ---
 title: Python String Formatting
 description: Learn how to format strings in Python.
+Learn how to use the `%` operator, the `format()` method, and f-strings.
 sidebar:
     order: 18
 ---